datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_f5736886c8e87acf53d47e387c9cdcad.md

 `@script`
-A string function must take a string field as the input...
+To alter strings, we use a string function.
+A string function takes a string as an input...

 ---